 Senior Partner & Financial Planner

 In his free time, Matt can be found hiking a trail in the Cascades or along the coast.
-Among his (few) parenting successes he counts training his teenage son and daughter to tolerate, and at times even enjoy, hiking in the woods.
-On a Sunday afternoon, Matt will cook up a big pot of chili or chicken Adobo or Caciotorre to provide sustenance for the week.
+Among his (few) parenting successes, he counts training his teenage son and daughter to tolerate, and at times even enjoy, hiking in the woods.
+On Sunday afternoons, Matt will cook up a big pot of chili or chicken adobo or cacciatore to provide sustenance for the week.
 If family and friends can join in the meal, so much the better.
 He recently went to the Boundary Waters in Minnesota with a college buddy for a week-long canoe trip, reliving the highlight of his teen years.
 He aims for it not to be his last canoe adventure.
-After work he likes to drink one of our areas many delicious beers.
+After work, he likes to drink one of our area's many delicious beers.
 (There are five drinking establishments between the Columbia City office and his home.)
 Although if you twist his arm, he’ll have a bourbon instead.

-Matt holds a bachelor’s degree from Oberlin College, a master’s degree from The Johns Hopkins University and holds the Certified Financial PlannerTM certification in addition to a certificate of financial planning from Seattle University.
-He has written financial plans for hundreds of clients over the past ten years.
-In the ten years prior to that Matt managed the marketing research team at Russell Investments.
+Matt holds a bachelor’s degree from Oberlin College, a master’s degree from The Johns Hopkins University, and holds the CERTIFIED FINANCIAL PLANNERTM certification in addition to a certificate of financial planning from Seattle University.
+He has written financial plans for hundreds of clients over the past 10 years.
+In the 10 years prior to that, Matt managed the marketing research team at Russell Investments.